the process by which you detect physical energy from your environment and encode it as neural signals

 difference thresholds increase in proportion to the size of the stimulus

-receiving messages below one's absolute threshold for conscious awareness
+receiving message below one's absolute threshold for conscious awareness

 transformation of stimulus energy to the electrochemical energy of neural impulses